El Fandi: Professional life

-El Fandi was the subject of a documentary film entitled "The Matador" which received wide critical acclaim for its cinematography, editing, and musical score.
-The New York Times gave the film a particularly glowing review.
-El Fandi killed 107 bulls in the 2005 season, and he is only the 13th bullfighter in the centuries of its history to have successfully completed over 100 corridas in one season.
+El Fandi was the subject of a documentary film entitled "The Matador," which received critical acclaim for its cinematography, editing, and musical score.
+The New York Times stated it features "more drama than most blockbusters".

-He also ran the 2008 New York City Marathon.
+He also ran in the 2008 New York City Marathon.

 His Cuadrilla

 A cuadrilla is a bullfighter’s entourage.
 It is made up of the men who help him while in the ring and those who help with his public relations.
-Currently these men make up El Fandi’s cuadrilla:
+Currently, these men make up El Fandi’s cuadrilla: